WW Recipe of the Day: Dr. Oz's Green Drink

 Good low-sugar vegetables for juicing include cucumbers, spinach, celery and kale.
 Also, try to limit the amount you drink to one 8-ounce glass a day.

-Or you can make a veggie-focused smoothie to get the benefits of both the juice and the fiber.
+Or you can make a veggie-focused smoothie to get the benefits of both the juice and the fiber as you'll see below.

-How Many Calories & Weight Watchers Points in this Green Juice?
+How Many Calories and WW Points in this Green Juice?

 According to my calculations this has about 110 calories and: